yugallohani/Bootcamp-projects-2/assign - 11/README.md

-# Assign 11: Yugal's Counter App
+# Assignment 11: Yugal's Counter App

 This project is a simple and modern counter application built using HTML, CSS, and JavaScript.
 It is designed as part of a bootcamp assignment to demonstrate interactive web development skills.